 The decoder consists of a differential receiver and a PLL to separate a Manchester decoded data stream into internal clock signals and data.
-The differential input must be externally terminated with two 39Ω resistors connected in series if the standard 78Ω transceiver drop cable is used, in thin Ethernet applications, these resistors are optional.
+The differential input must be externally terminated with two $39\Omega$ resistors connected in series if the standard $78\Omega$ transceiver drop cable is used.
+In thin Ethernet applications, these resistors are optional.
 To prevent noise from falsely triggering the decoder, a squelch circuit at the input rejects signals with levels less than -175 mV.
-Signals more negative than -300 mV and a duration greater than 30 ns are decoded.
+Signals more negative than -300 mV are decoded.
 Data becomes valid typically within 5 bit times.
-The DP83901A may tolerate bit jitter up to 18 ns in the received data.
+The DP83902A may tolerate bit jitter up to 18 ns in the received data.
 The decoder detects the end of a frame when no more mid-bit transitions are detected.